Building Blocks Quiz

 letters, numbers = zip(*pairs)

 print(numbers)zip(*pairs) unpacks the list and ‘unzips’ it into separate tuples. letters = ('a', 'b', 'c') and numbers = (1, 2, 3).
 Note: zip returns tuples, not lists.zip(*pairs) unpacks the list and ‘unzips’ it into separate tuples. letters = ('a', 'b', 'c') and numbers = (1, 2, 3).
-Note: zip returns tuples, not lists.enumerate() are true?enumerate() returns (index, value) tuples, starts at 0 by default, supports custom start index, and works with any iterable.
-It does NOT modify the original—it returns a new iterator.enumerate() returns (index, value) tuples, starts at 0 by default, supports custom start index, and works with any iterable.
-It does NOT modify the original—it returns a new iterator.sorted() function returns a new sorted list.
+Note: zip returns tuples, not lists.enumerate() are true?enumerate() returns (index, value) tuples, starts at 0 by default, supports custom start index, and works with any iterable — including strings, generators, and files.
+It does NOT modify the original, and does NOT require the iterable to support indexing.enumerate() returns (index, value) tuples, starts at 0 by default, supports custom start index, and works with any iterable — including strings, generators, and files.
+It does NOT modify the original, and does NOT require the iterable to support indexing.sorted() function returns a new sorted list.
 The .sort() method sorts in-place and returns None.sorted() function returns a new sorted list.
 The .sort() method sorts in-place and returns None.words = ['apple', 'pie', 'banana']

 result = max(words, key=len)